 - The offices of the Past Network Chairs (Michael X. Repka, M.D., Wilmer Eye Institute, Baltimore, MD and David K. Wallace, M.D., M.P.H., Indiana University, Indianapolis, IN)

-- The offices of the Network Vice-Chairs (S. Ayse Erzurum, M.D., Eye Care Associates, Inc., Poland, OH and Katherine K. Weise, O.D., University of Alabama at Birmingham College of Optometry, Birmingham, AL)
+- The offices of the Network Vice-Chairs (S. Ayse Erzurum, M.D., Eye Care Associates, Inc., Poland, OH and Tawna L. Roberts, O.D., PhD., Department of Ophthalmology, Stanford University School of Medicine, Palo Alto, CA)

 - The Coordinating Center (Director, Raymond T. Kraker, M.S.P.H., Jaeb Center for Health Research, Tampa, FL)